wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 // - The dataType parameter is added to the JWS Protected Header under the "typ" key.
 //   A null parameter means that no "typ" value is included in the header.
-// - The compact parameter determines whether the output is a JWS (compact = false) or JWT (compact = true). powerAuthSDK.calculateJwsSignature(authentication, data, null, false, signingKey, object: IJwsSignatureListener {
+// - The compact parameter determines whether the output is a JWS (compact = false) or JWT (compact = true). powerAuthSDK.calculateJwsSignature(context, authentication, data, null, false, signingKey, object: IJwsSignatureListener {
     override fun onJwsSignatureSucceed(signedData: String, compactForm: Boolean) {
         // Use signed data
     }